Warneet Jetties Project

 Will the jetty rebuilds be undertaken simultaneously?

-The works are planned to begin simultaneously with the onboarding of Simpson Constructions Pty Ltd, however this will be dependent on the outcome of all permits and approvals.
+The works are planned to begin simultaneously with the onboarding of Simpson Construction Co Pty Ltd. However, this will depend on the outcome of the final permits and approvals.

 How is the community being informed about progress on this project?

-• Parks Victoria has invited community members to subscribe for updates which will be issued as the project progresses toward the delivery phase.
+Parks Victoria has invited community members to subscribe for updates as the project progresses.

 Where can people berth and fish while the jetties are closed?